-Leaving Seattle didn't mean leaving behind an ultra-competitive real estate market in 2020.
-Home prices soared in many suburbs across the Puget Sound region—and they were already high to begin with.
+Leaving Seattle doesn't mean leaving behind an ultra-competitive real estate market.
+Home prices have soared recently in many suburbs across the Puget Sound region—and they were already high to begin with.

 But some cities remain much more affordable than their neighbors.
-Here are a handful of communities that had some of the lowest median sale prices last year, according to data from Northwest Multiple Listing Service.
+Here are a handful of communities that had some of the lowest median sale prices through June 2021, according to data from Northwest Multiple Listing Service.

-The homes in this city of nearly 100,000 (and unincorporated Dash Point) were less expensive than anywhere else in King County last year.
+The homes in this city of nearly 100,000 (and unincorporated Dash Point) were less expensive than anywhere else in King County during the early months of the pandemic.
 Communities south of Seattle have long been less pricey than suburbs on the Eastside, but some have recently experienced significant price hikes.
 Federal Way may go that route once the Link's arrival is imminent.
 For now, shoppers can find reasonably priced homes in the shadow of Dash Point State Park and a shopping and restaurant scene befitting one of Washington's larger cities.

 Go west, bargain buyers (well, maybe not to Bainbridge).
 Homes in Kitsap County weren't quite as expensive as King, Pierce, or Snohomish counties in 2020.
 Fast ferry expansion means a less soul-crushing commute to the city when that's a thing again.
 Bremerton got on board early with the swifter boat rides and has seen its prices pop as a result.
 They're still low by Western Washington standards though.
 You're not getting in early if you choose this burgeoning city as your next home, but you may be getting in just in time.